Resources and Links

 The SPPA was established in 1967.
 The organization works with and recognizes all breeds of domestic poultry (chickens, bantams, ducks, geese and guineas).
 Their objectives are to perpetuate and improve rare breeds of poultry; to sponsor awards and shows to encourage more exhibiting and better breeding; and to help each other locate rare stock.
 If you wish to join the SPPA, contact Dr. Charles R. H. Everett, 1057 Nick Watts Road, Lugoff, SC 29078.
 For additional information visit the SPPA website.

-The American Livestock Breeds Conservancy (ALBC)
+The Livestock Conservancy (formerly ALBC)

 Practical Farmers Of Iowa